 Below is a fun video from the ’97 Mercedes Championship.
 First reaction… Mike Tirico!
 Second, check out the #TourSauce from Tiger right off the bat.

-With 34 guys in the field, it’s impossible to find proper value.
-What makes this event even more difficult to handicap, is that it is difficult to evaluate who is bringing their family out there with them on their golf trip so that their wives let them play golf, and who is there to grind and stack that paper.
+With this small of a field, it’s nearly impossible to find proper value.
+What makes this event even more difficult to handicap, is that it is tough to evaluate who is bringing their family out there with them on their golf trip so that their wives let them play golf, and who is there to grind and stack that paper.
 That being said, here are three guys that are familiar names around here:

-- This overly pessimistic piece doesn’t mean I’m not jacked up that golf season is here.
+- I may have mixed feelings about Kapalua, but doesn’t mean I’m not jacked up that golf season is back.
 I’m in support of the fall series and the reacharound schedule, but I just don’t like the way the season seems to have three different start dates (the fall series, the Hyundai, and the day Big Cat shows up).
-I really think 2015 is going to be an enormous year for golf, for social media, and of course for #TourSauce.
-I just don’t get the feeling that this is really the kick-off.
+In this exact spot in the 2015 Hyundai preview (right below where I predicted Reed to win), I said that I really thought 2015 was going to be an enormous year for golf, for social media, and of course for #TourSauce.
+I feel the exact same way about 2016.
+I just don’t get the feeling that this tournament is really the kick-off.

 - If you have any ideas of stuff you want to see in previews, send them our way.
 The previews are actually a lot harder to do than they seem, and can get boring, so we’re up for more ideas on what you guys wanna see.

 Check in with the NLU Gang all week on twitter whilst we do our usual hood-rat act: @NoLayingUp.